 Broadband hardware is the equipment that allows you to access the internet.
 It's important to make sure that you've got the right hardware so you can make the most of your internet connection.

-Hardware refers to the objects needed to get your broadband working - modems and routers, mostly.
-Faulty or out-of-date broadband hardware can affect the speed and quality of your connection, and may stop you getting online at all.
+Broadband hardware refers to the equipment needed to get your broadband working.
+Faulty or out-of-date hardware can affect the speed and quality of your connection, and may stop you getting online at all.

 Your phone line needs to be able to connect to an internet service provider (ISP) if you want to get online.
 Most ADSL broadband has to come through your phone line - Compare broadband deals to see if you can connect in your area.

 A router is essentially a bridge between your home and the internet.
 You can connect your home devices to it (usually over Wi-Fi or by an ethernet cable) to get online.
 It also allows your devices, like computers or printers, to communicate with each other.

 Historically, you would also need a modem to connect to the internet, but routers normally have a modem built-in as standard now.
 The reason you need them both is because a modem allows you to connect to the internet and a router shares the internet connection to different devices.